hundrieser/hundrieser.github.io/_pages/about.md

 Currently, I am a third-year Ph.D. student at the <a href="https://www.stochastik.math.uni-goettingen.de/index.php?id=home&url=http%3A%2F%2Fnewmax.click&language=en">Institute for Mathematical Stochastics</a> at Georg-August-University Göttingen where I am supervised by <a href="http://www.stochastik.math.uni-goettingen.de/index.php?id=14&username=munk">Axel Munk</a>.
 My research interests lie at the intersection of mathematical theory and statistical inference.

 Recently, I have been investigating statistical properties of the intriguing subject on **optimal transport**.
 Selected works are outlined below.
 A full list of my publications is outlined <a href="https://hundrieser.github.io/publications/">here</a>.

-If you seek to contact me, you can reach me via E-Mail under "s[dot]hundrieser[at]math[dot]uni-goettingen[dot]de".
+If you seek to contact me, you can reach me via email under "s[dot]hundrieser[at]math[dot]uni-goettingen[dot]de".

 <!-- ### What is still missing
 - The infamous SH logo.